Use Code: Jun15 at checkout b>

 - Walnut and black walnut are straight-grained hardwoods that range in color from a dark brown to a softer yellow or gray-brown.

 Choosing a cremation urn by style and theme

 Many wooden cremation urns for adults, children and pets are box style, made for ashes to be loaded from the bottom.
 Your choice can be determined by the beliefs, aesthetics, or passions of the deceased.

-- The Hummingbird Urn of walnut is popular because of the love and fascination with hummingbirds.
+- The Elegant Hummingbird Wood Urn of walnut is popular with those who've had a love and fascination for these wonderful creatures.

 - There are nature scenes, such as the handmade Heartland Deer of cherry with a laser etched forest and deer scene.
 Another, of oak and hand carved inlay, depicts a Desert Wolf howling under a full moon.

 - Those with religious themes include walnut cremation boxes with inlays in oak of the Star of David or a Menorah.
 Others are Bible shaped and depict either the Lord’s Prayer or doves, a Celtic Cross, or other faith symbols such as angels.
 The religious-themed urns are available in wood with leather, mahogany and cherry veneer, cherry and other woods.

 - A triangular flag cremation urn in walnut features a patriotic theme, with a window on top for view of a folded flag, space for ashes below, and a rose granite insert on the side for engraving.